yaretsuo/yaretsuo-monochrome-rice/README.md

 # yaretsuo-monochrome-rice

-Pure minimalist black and white Hyprland rice that uses only cli versions of the apps
+Pure minimalist black and white Hyprland rice that uses only cli versions of the apps.
+As of May 23, 2026 this project is still under development, so bugs are inevitable

 <img width="1914" height="1074" alt="image" src="https://github.com/user-attachments/assets/401cd141-f140-4f31-805f-6e192b2db005" />